Military Spouse Tuition AssistanceUpdated: December 23, 2022

 The Coast Guard Foundation Spouse Education Grant

 The funds are offered on a first-come, first-served basis.
-They should be seeking degrees by taking approved undergraduate or graduate courses or obtaining certificates and licensing.
+They should seek degrees by taking approved undergraduate or graduate courses or obtaining certificates and licenses.

-Spouses of Coast Guard active duty enlisted members between the grades of E3 and E6 may apply.
-Spouses of Coast Guard Reservists may also qualify when the service member has been on “any type of active duty orders for at least one year in duration” according to the official site.
+Spouses of Coast Guard active duty enlisted members between the grades of E3-E6 may apply.
+Spouses of Coast Guard Reservists may also qualify when the service member has been on “any type of active duty orders for at least one year in duration” according to the website.
 Learn more or apply online.

 Coast Guard Foundation Scholarship for Children of Enlisted Coast Guard Members and Veterans

-Qualifying dependent children of active duty, retired, or active reserve Coast Guard members may apply for this scholarship.
-Their scholarship cycles pay between $1,000 and $5,000 per approved applicant.
+Qualifying dependent children of active duty, retired or active reserve Coast Guard members may apply for this scholarship.
+Their scholarship cycles pay between $1,000-$5,000 per approved applicant.